savoirfairelinux/cqfd/README.md

 container.
 This may be required if the host's ``ssh`` configuration is not compatible with the ``ssh`` version within the container.

+### Appending to the build command ###

+The `-c` option allows appending the command of a cqfd run for temporary developments:

+    $ cqfd -b centos7 -c "clean"
+    $ cqfd -b centos7 -c "TRACING=1"

 ### Other command-line options ###

 In some conditions you may want to use alternate cqfd filenames and / or an